 Annual Peer Mediators’ Forum

 We invite you to attend our annual Peer Mediators’ Forum, which brings student mediators from different schools together to share insight, experiences, concerns, ideas, and current trends in peer mediation and conflict resolution.
 Our previous forums have featured an impressive array of voices from the world of conflict transformation, including 2011 Nobel Peace Prize winner, Leymah Gbowee.
-The next forum will be held in the spring of 2017.
-Click here to learn more about our Peer Mediators’ Forum.
+To learn more about our Annual Peer Mediators’ Forum, click here.

 Bring a NSCMC Program to your school!